Final dispute over undefined vs null in JS/TS

 sure if someone intentionally didn’t assign value or just forgot about it.
 Being

-main argument against undefined
+main argument against undefined.

 Theoretical definitions are nice but often the practice says something

 different.
-Let’s go through the main use cases where we meet null
+Let’s go through the main use cases where we meet null or

-in person.
+undefined in person.

 Unassigned variable